shanebersiek/iOSI-precourse-onboarding/week-01/labs/playgrounds-lab/README.md

 + Write code that takes the average temperature of the last 5 days in your hometown

-+ Show a profile picture of yourself, using a `UIImageView`

 + Solve the following math problems in Swift:
     + Heather drove at a constant speed and traveled 182.4 miles in 3 hours.
 How many miles would Heather travel in a week at the same speed?
     + Yei is a cashier.
 She can ring up 12 customers in 20 minutes.
 At this rate, how long would it take for her to ring up 1000 customers?